(odd effects)

 Each world needs something the other one has.

-Cady must turn her back to the past and move on—immediately.
-Her survival hinges on reconnecting with her capacity to imagine, to trust, and to envision a future.
+Cady learns she must turn her back on her past and move forward without delay.
+Her survival depends on reconnecting with her capacity to imagine, trust, and envision a future.
 Although drawn to their creativity, she finds the men at OddFX childish and self-indulgent.

 The guys at OddFX need to step out of their imaginary worlds and into the real one.